ollama/ollama/docs/api.md

 ### Parameters

 - `model`: name of model to generate embeddings from
+- `prompt`: string to generate the embedding for
-- `prompt`: text to generate embeddings for
+- `prompts`: array of strings to generate a batch of embeddings for

 Advanced parameters: